smcclab/smc-course/index.md

 [COMP3710](https://programsandcourses.anu.edu.au/2022/course/comp3710) and
 [COMP6470](https://programsandcourses.anu.edu.au/2022/course/comp6470).

+{:.warn-box}
+Laptop Ensemble is now full!
+You may still fill in the expression of interest form below to get on a waiting list.

 Enrolment for ANU Laptop Ensemble is by permission code, and there are two steps:

-- Fill in the [expression of interest form (link)](https://forms.office.com/r/UVJBTZfLVU), we will let you know when the first LENS workshop is scheduled.
+- ~~Fill in the [expression of interest form (link)](https://forms.office.com/r/UVJBTZfLVU), we will let you know when the first LENS workshop is scheduled.~~

-- Show up in the first week and we will arrange a permission code for your enrolment.
+- ~~Show up in the first week and we will arrange a permission code for your enrolment.~~

 If you've got questions about enrolling in Laptop Ensemble, get in touch with [Charles Martin](mailto:charles.martin@anu.edu.au).